imakhilc/Evento/README.md

 # Evento

-Evento is and Android app which I used for our college arts evet.
+Evento is and Android app which I used for our college arts event.

 Get it on Google Play: https://goo.gl/VVAwR8